ElementsProject/lightning/doc/lightningd-config.5.md

   Normally HTLC onions which contain unknown even fields are rejected.
 This option specifies that this type is to be accepted, and ignored.
-Can be specified multuple times.
+Can be specified multiple times.
 (Added in v23.08).

 * **min-emergency-msat**=*msat*